neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

   A handler is a class deriving from `MessageHandler<TRequest>`.
   The request record, the response record, and the handler all live together in one file under `Messages/`.
   There is no separate DTO layer and no hand-written converter: the public properties of the record are exactly what testkit sends or receives.
+- **The read loop dispatches every message on its own task.**
+  The connection's read loop reads continuously; each incoming message is dispatched to its handler on a task of its own, so a handler that is still awaiting something never blocks the next message from being read and dispatched.
+  This is what allows a handler to wait, mid-method, for a message that has not arrived yet; see [Handlers that await a reply from testkit](#handlers-that-await-a-reply-from-testkit).
+- **Error classification lives in the read loop, not in handlers.**
+  A handler lets exceptions propagate.
+  The loop catches whatever a handler throws and writes the correct error frame: `FrontendException` becomes `FrontendError`, an exception originating in the driver becomes `DriverError`, and anything else becomes `BackendError`.
+  A handler only catches an exception when it needs to react to the failure itself.
 - **Dispatch is a dictionary lookup, not reflection.**
   `MessageDispatcher` resolves handlers through Autofac's `IIndex<Type, IMessageHandler>`, keyed by each handler's `IMessageHandler<T>` type argument at registration time.
   There is no `MakeGenericType` call and no `MethodInfo.Invoke` on the hot path.
 - **Responses are produced through `IResponseWriter`.**
   A handler does not return its response; instead, it writes the response directly (`await _responseWriter.WriteAsync(new SomeResponse(...))`).
-  This design allows a single handler to send zero, one, or many response frames, which is what the result-streaming and callback flows described below depend on.
+  This allows a single handler to send zero, one, or many response frames, which is what the result-streaming and multi-exchange flows depend on.
+  Writes are serialized internally, so concurrent handlers cannot interleave partial frames.
 - **Handler registration follows a convention rather than explicit configuration.**
   `BackendModule` scans the assembly for concrete, non-generic, non-nested classes and registers each one with Autofac, keying any class that implements `IMessageHandler` by its message type.
   Adding a new message therefore means adding a file, not editing a registration list.